8pz/tradingview-indicators/README.md

 # copyright

-this project is listed under **CC BY-NC 4.0**
+this project is listed under: **CC BY-NC 4.0**

-please contact me for commercial use
+please contact me at @onasn on tele for commercial use